munemahmad/munemahmad.github.io/_projects/project3.md

 duration: "December 2022 – February 2023"
 client: "OXFAM"
 sample_size: "To be included"
-responsibility: "Survey Tools design, Developing ODK, and Data Analysis."
+responsibilities: "Survey Tools design, Developing ODK, and Data Analysis."
 excerpt: "Bangladesh is particularly vulnerable to the effects of climate change due to its distinctive location, flat topography, and dense population.
 Several research studies........"
 permalink: /projects/project2
 date: 2023-06-30